2022 United Kingdom heatwaves: Transport

-Roads across the country began to melt as surface temperatures exceeded 54 C in Lincolnshire.
+Roads across the country began to melt, as surface temperatures exceeded 54 C in Lincolnshire.
 Among these roads was the A14, which was closed westbound between J36 and J35 for hours after a part of the road "rose and then cracked".
-A part of the A11 was closed both ways after there was damage to one of the lanes.
+Part of the A11 was closed both ways after there was damage to one of the lanes.

 Retail

 A corner shop in Scunthorpe lost around £1,000 worth of goods when its entire stock of chocolate melted during the heatwave.

 Major supermarkets in London reported having sold-out of bottled water, ice cream, and ice lollies during the heatwave, and increased sales of paddling pools and burgers.
 Waitrose reported a 36 per cent year on year increase in the sales of ice cream.
 John Lewis reported a 709 per cent year on year increase in sales of fans and air conditioning units.
 Iceland reported 16 July 2022 as its best ever day for ice cream sales, at 12 per cent above its previous highest day, which was in 2019.
-Ice cream parlours have struggled to meet the increase in demand.
+Ice cream parlours struggled to meet the increase in demand.

 Luxury chocolate products retailer, Hotel Chocolat, suspended their delivery service because of the hot weather.